 Impact on your career

 Studying a masters programme can have a hugely positive impact on your career.
-It may help you stand out from the crowd and may lead to enhanced career earnings compared to those without.
+It may help you stand out from the crowd and can support your transition to a new career.

 Studying a masters programme: